SinaRampe/question_classifier/README.md

 # Health Topic Classifier

-Health Topic Classifier is a machine learning model that classifies whether a given question is related to healthcare topics or not.
+Health Topic Classifier is a machine learning model that classifies whether a given question is related to health topics or not.
 This repository contains the code and data to train and test the classifier.

-For the understanding of the problem and the creation of the code, the book Natural Language Processing with Transformers (O'Reilly) was consulted.
+For the understanding of the problem and the creation of the code, the book "Natural Language Processing with Transformers" (O'Reilly) was consulted.
 The corresponding Jupyter notebook can be accessed here: https://github.com/nlp-with-transformers/notebooks/blob/main/02_classification.ipynb

 ## Table of Contents